klusta-team/spikedetekt/README.md

 * a .probe file, which contains information about the electrode,
 * a .params file, which contains all other parameters.

 The above may have any combination of names.
 The name of your .params file will be the name of the folder where all the output will be stored.
+The simplest case is when you have the same name for all three files:

+    myexperiment.dat
+    myexperiment.probe
+    myexperiment.params

+This will result in output files contained in a folder with the local name: myexperiment.

 2) Probefiles:
 ---------------